kevinnaufaldany/candlestick-shape-analysis/README.md

 ## Overview

-This project provides a Jupyter Notebook (`candle.ipynb`) that fetches financial data from a Google Spreadsheet, detects candlestick patterns, and visualizes them as charts.
+This project provides a Jupyter Notebook (`.ipynb`) that fetches financial data from a Google Spreadsheet, detects candlestick patterns, and visualizes them as charts.
 The script is designed to run in Google Colab, making it accessible for users without a local Python setup.
 However, setting up Google Cloud credentials and preparing the spreadsheet can be a bit tricky—follow the steps below to get started.

 ## Prerequisites